chesterwizzle/Haikuverse/README.md

     *   `haikuBotCloud` (HTTP): Securely generates haikus using Vertex AI Gemini.
     *   `generateConstellationFable` (HTTP): Generates thematic fables for constellations using Vertex AI Gemini.
     *   `getTravelAdvice` (HTTP): Provides AI-generated travel advice for constellations in the `ExploreTab`.
-    *   `generateHaikuAudio` (HTTP, v2): Synthesizes speech from haiku text using Google Cloud Text-to-Speech, uploads the MP3 to Storage, and updates Firestore with the audio URL and metadata.
+    *   `generateHaikuAudio` (HTTP, v2): Synthesizes speech from haiku text using Google Cloud Text-to-Speech, uploads the MP3 to Storage, and updates Firestore with a secure, long-lived signed URL and associated metadata.
     *   `suggestConstellationNames` (HTTP): Generates creative name suggestions for new constellations using Gemini.
     *   `generateStarNames` (HTTP, v2): Generates unique star name suggestions based on haiku text.